Never Too Much (album)

 Never Too Much is the debut solo studio album by American singer Luther Vandross, released on August 12, 1981, by Epic Records.
-Composed by Vandross himself, the album reached number 19 on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums chart, and has been certified double platinum by the Recording Industry Association of America (RIAA).
+Mostly composed by Vandross himself, the album reached number 19 on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums chart, and has been certified double platinum by the Recording Industry Association of America (RIAA).
 Never Too Much earned Vandross two Grammy Award nominations in 1982, including Best New Artist and Best R&B Vocal Performance, Male.

 The album's title track topped the Black Singles chart for two weeks.
 Vandross's rendition of Dionne Warwick's 1964 song "A House Is Not a Home" became one of his signature songs, and received attention for its transformation into an "epic", since its duration was extended to seven minutes.
 In 2020, the album was ranked number 362 on Rolling Stone's 500 Greatest Albums of All Time.

 Critical reception

-Allmusic editor Craig Lytle found that Never Too Much featured "one outstanding song after another.
+AllMusic editor Craig Lytle found that Never Too Much featured "one outstanding song after another.
 Vandross concocts a bouncy, vibrant flow on his up-tempo numbers and an intimate, emotional connection on his moderate grooves and his lone ballad [...]
 This is one of the better R&B albums of the early '80s."
+Robert Christgau wrote about the album: "In music as tactful as this, where so much of the meaning is carried on the skip and flow of rhythm and timbre, songwriting doesn't matter all that much.
+So Vandross can attach tropes like "sugar and spice" and "she's a super lady" to undistinguished melodies and make me like them.
+But when his touch is just a little off, the great hit single you've just heard (or at least the good one that's sure to follow) seems almost as forgettable as the loser he's singing."